VirajRajurkar/LeetCode/README.md

 # LeetCode
-This GitHub repository is for solutions programming questions on LeetCode!
+This GitHub repository is for solutions to LeetCode programming questions!